 Options/Topics for Let’s Talk Story:

 Kōkua Mau has a cadre of trained speakers who can engage with your audience in any of the three focal areas:

 Get the Conversation Going!
 Making your care wishes known.
-This session utilizes the Starter Kit from the Conversation Project, a free tool that allows people to start thinking and talking about how they make decisions, who should be involved and what types of treatments they want and don’t want.
+This session utilizes the Starter Guides from the Conversation Project, a free tool that allows people to start thinking and talking about how they make decisions, who should be involved and what types of treatments they want and don’t want.
 We encourage people to talk with loved ones and go home and do more research.

 The importance of Advance Care Planning: Understanding Advance Directives and POLST.
 This session will clarify the difference between the two documents that exist.
 Advance directives (AD) are for everyone 18 and older and is the way in Hawai‘i for us to designate a health care agent, that person who would speak for us if we cannot speak for ourselves.
 The AD also allows you to document your wishes for care at the end of life (what some refer to as the Living Will.)
 POLST (Providers Orders for Life Sustaining Treatment) is another important document that is a portable medical order for people facing serious illness.
 It is not needed for everyone but it is very important that caregivers and people facing serious illness understand what it does and does not do.
-If you started with the Starter Kit form the Conversation project we recommend this session as the second session after we get people talking.
+If you started with the Starter Guides form the Conversation project we recommend this session as the second session after we get people talking.

 Myths about Hospice.
 Hospice is a fully covered benefit but most people are not taking advantage of it.
 Hospice provides a full team of professionals (doctor, nurse, social worker, aide, chaplain) who will come to the home and work the person who is dying and their team (family and loved ones.)
 Misunderstanding about hospice persist and federal regulations change so we will facilitate speakers from hospice to answer up-to-date information about who qualifies, what the benefit entails, support for loved ones, including bereavement, etc.